pikaia79/baud/doc/DataModel.md

 oid = <space_id (uint32), partition id (uint16), type_id(uint16), auto incr id (uint64)>

-native graph: associations located together with source objects
+native graph: associations located together with source objects or co-located per association names? the current decision is the former.

 nodes and edges in the graph are fully indexed.